PydataKampala-Open-Source/Uganda-Elections/README.md

   across different election years through defining schemas and metadata standards for different polling stations, constituencies, results and candidates
 - Provide APIs, downloadable datasets and open notebooks to support further research.
 - Analyze, Visualize and Model election data for the past (1996-2021) and current (2026) elections to glean insights for public, private and government use.
-- Design, and implement an interactive dashboard application.
+- Design, and implement an interactive dashboard application with dynamic visualizations and analysis.
 - Publish project results on the PyData Kampala digital communication channels for public consumption and enablement of policies.

 ---